Noise-induced survival resonances during fractional killing of cell populations

-Cellular heterogeneity in division times, as observed in experiments, can be described through age-structured branching processes \cite{Harris1964,Kimmel2015,jafarpour2018bridging,jafarpour2019cell,nozoe2020cell,levien2020large}.
+Under adverse conditions such as repeated drug treatments, most cells in a population die while few cells survive -- a phenomenon called \textit{fractional killing} \cite{Balaban2004,shaffer2017rare,Kessler2022}.
+The short timescale of drug exposure often excludes the evolution of drug resistance but requires non-genetic mechanisms underlying fractional killing, which are still not fully understood \cite{Rotem2010,Feng2014,Oren2021}.
+A well-accepted view is that heterogeneous survival arises from fluctuations in intracellular pathways influencing cell division, growth and apoptosis in coordination with the cell cycle \cite{Spencer2009,Paek2016,granada2020effects}.
+Recent advances in single-cell imaging allow tracking heterogeneity in individual lineages that can drive insights into persistence against antimicrobial or anti-cancer treatments aided by quantitative stochastic models.
+Cellular heterogeneity in division times, as observed in experiments, can be described through age-structured branching processes \cite{Harris1964,Kimmel2015,jafarpour2018bridging,jafarpour2019cell,nozoe2020cell,levien2020large,piho2024}.
 Most of these models operate on a mean-field level as they often implicitly assume cell survival or large populations, and therefore cannot explain the fractional killing.
 Here, we provide a quantitative model of fractional killing for populations established from a single ancestor by analysing an age-structured branching process of cell division and death in time-dependent environments \cite{Ballweg2017,Chakrabarti2018,genthonPRX2023} (Fig.~\ref{fig1}).
 As fractional killing is the survival of cells despite long or repeated exposure to adverse conditions, we focus on long-term, i.e.~infinite-time, survival.
 We will refer to it simply as survival unless stated otherwise.

-In this letter, we present several results towards understanding fractional killing as a stochastic phenomenon that emerges due to the interplay of heterogeneity and time-dependent treatments.
-To achieve this, we first consider the survival probability in constant environments and confirm universal behaviour that unifies all possible age-dependence.
-Next, we generalize the age-dependent branching model of Bellman and Harris \cite{Harris1964}, allowing arbitrary age-dependence of division and death rates in periodic environments.
-Here, we discover that periodic treatment settings can lead to resonance phenomena in the survival probability.
-Our results reveal an intricate dependence of resonances on division or death times that could be observed for cell-cycle dependent drugs such as many chemotherapeutic drugs or antibiotics targeting replication and division machinery \cite{sun2021influence,kohanski2010antibiotics,Lock2008}.
+In this letter, we present several results towards understanding fractional killing as a stochastic phenomenon that emerges due to heterogeneity and time-dependent treatments.
+To achieve this, we consider the survival probability in constant environments and quantify fractional killing with persistence, where cells fail to die or divide.
+Next, we generalise the age-dependent branching model of Bellman and Harris \cite{Harris1964}, allowing arbitrary age-dependence of division and death rates in periodic environments.
+Here, we discover that periodic treatment settings can lead to resonance phenomena in the survival probability that are amplified by persistence.
+Our results reveal a complex dependence of resonances on division or death times and the environment that could be observed for cell-cycle dependent drugs such as chemotherapeutic drugs or antibiotics \cite{sun2021influence,kohanski2010antibiotics,Lock2008,Cutty2024}.

 \textit{Model:} We consider a population of cells that age deterministically and are subject to spontaneous division or death events in changing environments.
 At time $t$, a cell $\s(x)$ with age $x$ divides into two newborns with rate $\g(x,t)$ or dies with rate $\de(x,t)$: